Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Abstract

 \section{Abstract}

 Open-weight language models are increasingly used in production settings, raising new security challenges.
-One prominent threat in this context is backdoor attacks, in which adversaries embed hidden behaviors in language models that activate under specific conditions.
+One prominent threat is backdoor attacks, in which adversaries embed hidden behaviors that activate under specific conditions.
 Previous work has assumed that adversaries have access to training pipelines or deployment infrastructure.
-We propose a novel attack surface requiring neither, which utilizes the chat template.
-Chat templates are executable Jinja2 programs invoked at every inference call, occupying a privileged position between user input and model processing.
+We propose a novel attack surface requiring neither: the "chat template".
+Chat templates are executable programs invoked at every inference call, often implemented in Jinja2, that occupy a privileged position between user input and model processing.
 We show that an adversary who distributes a model with a maliciously modified template can implant an inference-time backdoor without modifying model weights, poisoning training data, or controlling runtime infrastructure.
-We evaluated this attack vector by constructing template backdoors targeting two objectives: degrading factual accuracy and inducing emission of attacker-controlled URLs, and applied them across eighteen models spanning seven families and four inference engines.
-Under triggered conditions, factual accuracy drops from 90\% to 15\% on average while attacker-controlled URLs are emitted with success rates exceeding 80\%; benign inputs show no measurable degradation.
-Backdoors generalize across inference runtimes and evade all automated security scans applied by the largest open-weight distribution platform.
-These results establish chat templates as a reliable and currently undefended attack surface in the LLM supply chain.
+We evaluate this attack across three deployment tiers.
+At the LLM level, triggered backdoors reduce factual accuracy from 90\% to 15\% on average and induce attacker-controlled URL emission with success rates exceeding 80\%, while benign inputs show no measurable degradation; these results hold across eighteen models from seven families and four inference engines.
+At the agent level, template backdoors hijack tool-use across two benchmarks spanning 3,868 episodes, bypassing every tested injection defense offered by the benchmarks while remaining fully dormant absent the trigger.
+At the multi-agent system level, we demonstrate how a single poisoned artifact compromises a real-world agentic deployment and propagates supply-chain code poisoning downstream.
+The poisoned artifacts evade all automated security scans on the largest open model distribution platform; and because the payload is rendered by the template before user input is processed, it is architecturally unreachable by input-level defenses such as prompt injection guardrails.
+These results establish chat templates as a reliable and currently undefended attack surface in the open-weight AI supply chain.